Silve123/Todo-App-Api/README.md

 ### 3. Firebase Setup
 Create a Firebase project at Firebase Console.
 Enable Firestore in the Firebase console.
-Download your Firebase Service Account JSON file from Firebase Console and place it in the root of your project as firebaseServiceAccount.json.
+Download your Firebase Service Account JSON file from Firebase Console and place it in the root of your project.
 ### 4. Environment Variables
 Create a .env file in the root of your project and add your Firebase project ID: